-In Minnesota, semis, or tractor-trailers, also known as commercial motor vehicles (CMVs) are annually involved in over 5,000 traffic crashes.
+In Minnesota, semis, or tractor-trailers, also known as commercial motor vehicles (CMVs) are annually involved in between 4,000 and 5,000 traffic crashes.

 Semis can weigh upwards of 80,000 pounds.
 As a result, any accident involving such a truck tends to result in severe and, all too often, catastrophic outcomes.
 While the heavier vehicle clearly has the advantage in any collision, the driver of the semi may be injured as well as the other drivers involved on the roadway.

 Drivers of surrounding cars may not understand the time it takes to slow a semi truck; they may cut in front of the truck in heavy traffic.
 Truck accidents often occur during the work week and during daytime work hours.
 Traffic congestion, high speeds, intersections, and weather are potent conditions for highway fatalities.
 The most severe truck accidents oftentimes occur in rural areas.
 Driver error, truck driver fatigue, or inattentiveness also contribute to high injury and death rates.

 Accidents involving a semi-truck present unique legal issues.
 Commercial truck drivers must meet higher safety standards than other drivers.
 State and federal regulations require extensive documentation related to the safety of both the driver and the truck.
 Any litigation against a truck-driver most often involves the truck-driver’s employer.
 Therefore, it is important to engage attorneys with experience specifically in truck accidents.